 Section 1.
 Student Support

 - describes available academic and student support services; and

 - outlines student responsibilities, including their responsibility to communicate with their high school about their academic performance in courses offered through PSEO.

 Section 2.
 Student Enrollment

 Students choosing to enroll in PSEO courses, including PSEO concurrent enrollment courses, shall meet the requirements of Board Policy 3.3 and System Procedure 3.3.1, Assessment for Course Placement, before enrolling.
-PSEO students must meet age specific requirements for each course.
-Students are not eligible to take courses that involve travel out of the school area (e.g. trips to Colorado, Africa, Germany).
+PSEO students must meet age-specific requirements for each course.
+Students are not eligible to take courses that involve traveling out of the school area (e.g., trips to Colorado, Africa, Germany).

 Section 3.
 Student Performance and Program Effectiveness